huggingface/trl/docs/source/orpo_trainer.md

 # ORPO Trainer

-[ORPO: Monolithic Preference Optimization without Reference Model](https://arxiv.org/abs/2403.07691) (ORPO) by Jiwoo Hong, Noah Lee and James Thorne study the crucial role of SFT within the context of preference alignment.
+[Odds Ratio Preference Optimization](https://arxiv.org/abs/2403.07691) (ORPO) by Jiwoo Hong, Noah Lee, and James Thorne studies the crucial role of SFT within the context of preference alignment.
 Using preference data the method posits that a minor penalty for the disfavored generation style is sufficient for preference-aligned SFT.

 Thus ORPO is a reference model-free  preference optimization algorithm  eliminating the necessity for an additional preference alignment phase.